foldda/charian/README.md

 - **Data communication** - for sending complex structured data in a serialized form over the network;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.

-Being schemaless, Charian allows cross-program data exchange using only generic data transport methods and protocols, as opposed to the conventional approach of using dedicated middleware or custom-built pipelines.
-Charian's plain, one-size-fits-all approach has many advantages over other data serialization systems and methods, such as being -
+ Compared to the other data serialization systems and methods, Charian's plain, one-size-fits-all approach has many advantages, for being -

-- **Generic and universal**: it is ideal for data exchange between programs with evolving and dynamic data models;
+- **Generic and universal**: It is ideal for data exchange between programs with evolving and dynamic data models;
-- **Minimalism**: the API is implemented with a minimal code base (of ~800 lines), with no 3rd-party dependency;
+- **Minimalism**: The API is implemented with a minimal code base (of ~800 lines), with no 3rd-party dependency;
 - **Easy to use**: Charian is "one size fits all" and has no settings or configuration for different situations;
 - **Language and framework independent**: Charian-serialized objects can be exchanged cross-language and cross-platform[^2].

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

+Being schemaless, Charian allows cross-program data exchange using only generic data transport methods and protocols, rather than using custom, data-model-dependent middleware or pipelines.

 ## Inside the API

-Charian is available in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) in this repo.
-The API's content and usage are explained below using C#, but the explanation is also applicable to the other language implementations, as they're clones sharing the same design and have a near-identical structure and naming convention.
+The Charian API is available separately in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) languages in this repo.
+These language implementations are clones to each other sharing the same design and have a near-identical structure and naming convention.
+The simple API contains only two defined types, class Rda and interface IRda, which are explained below using C# syntax.

 **Class Rda**